Animals in ancient Greece and Rome: Reptiles and amphibians

 Tortoiseshells may have been luxury goods imported from other parts of the world.
 They were often used to display the owner's wealth or to veneer furniture.
 Sometimes they would be dyed to increase their value or make them resemble a Tortoise shell may also have been used to make a type of instrument known as a chelys.
 Different areas were thought to provide different tortoise shells.
 The best shells were said to come from the Malay Peninsula.
 Tortoises inspired the testudo formation.
 Lizards were symbols of death and rebirth as they were believed to go into hibernation.
 The ancient Greeks and Romans had numerous cultural depictions of salamanders.
 Aristotle and Theophrastus both describe the salamanders as a sign of rain.
 Nicander stated that the salamander could be used to make poison.
 While Theocritus may describe a way to use a salamander to make a love potion.
 Aelian and Pliny the Elder also describe the salamander.

-Fungi

-Edible mushrooms were highly valuable in ancient Rome and the poor were not capable of accessing them.
-Nero once called them the food of the gods.
-The Romans knew of an edible mushroom now known as amanita caesarea, which translates to "Caesar's mushroom."
-Galen termed mushrooms Bōlētus, which derived from the Ancient Greek word βωλιτης.
-It was one of the most popular mushrooms in ancient Rome, especially Claudius.
-Two other species the Romans knew of were Formitopsis officinalis and Boletus edulis.
-Boletus edulia was known as porcini, or little pigs.
-Mushrooms were cooked in pots called boletariums.
-As food, mushrooms would only be served on special or festive occasions.
-The Greeks considered fungal diseases malevolent and edible funguses risky foods to eat due to cases of accidental poisoning.
-Poisonous fungi were used for assassination in ancient Rome.
-Pliny the Elder did not distinguish between mushroom species, instead calling them all agarikon.
-Dioscorides believed that all funguses were made from decaying and damp earth, and were either inedible or had little nutritional value.
-Agarikon, the Roman word for all mushrooms, was also the Greek word.
-Aristotle believed they were created by Zeus.
-Aristotle classified mushrooms as plants although he still believed that they might have belonged to their own class of living things.